-TAF's Compliance Program requirements are also based on OIG guidance issued to TAF and the independent charity patient assistance program industry, and the TAF Integrity Agreement.
+TAF's Compliance Program requirements are also based on OIG guidance issued to TAF and the independent charitable patient assistance program industry.

-All employees and Covered Persons are required to understand and be familiar with the contents of both the OIG Advisory Opinions and Integrity Agreement.
+All employees and Covered Persons are required to understand and be familiar with the contents of the OIG Advisory Opinions.
 These are summarized below and reflected throughout this Compliance Program Plan Summary and TAF policies and procedures.

-The full text of the OIG Advisory Opinions, Special Advisory Bulletins, and Integrity Agreement documents are located on the TAF website at: www.tafcares.org/compliance/.
+The full text of the OIG Advisory Opinions and Special Advisory Bulletins documents are located on the TAF website at: www.tafcares.org/compliance/.